-- September 5, 1975, The Cleveland and Shaker services merged when RTA assumed control of all Cleveland Transit System (CTS) bus routes, and both the CTS and Shaker rapid transit lines.
+- Sept.
+5, 1975, The Cleveland and Shaker services merged when RTA assumed control of all Cleveland Transit System (CTS) bus routes, and both the CTS and Shaker Rapid transit lines.
 Leonard Ronis was named the first General Manager.
 Offices were at 1404 E. Ninth St.

 Summary of RTA improvements

-Since its formation, RTA has greatly expanded the number of buses it operates, made numerous improvements to stations and support facilities, created the Transit Police, and expanded its Paratransit services for senior citizens and disabled persons.
+Since its formation, RTA has greatly expanded the number of buses it operates, made numerous improvements to Rapid Stations and support facilities, created the Transit Police, and expanded its Paratransit services for senior citizens and disabled persons.

-Service miles increased by 130,000 per week, and ridership was up 55 percent over pre-RTA levels.
+Service miles increased by 130,000 per week.
+Ridership was up 55 percent over pre-RTA levels.

 RTA’s fleet included 1,020 buses and 166 rail cars.